 Fifty Lakes City Council

-(Editor’s note: The following article wa written from the unapproved minutes of the regular monthly meeting of the Fifty Lakes City Council held Tuesday, November 12, 2019 as provided by the city clerk-treasurer.)
+(Editor’s note: The following article was written from the draft minutes of the regular monthly meeting of the Fifty Lakes City Council held January 10, 2023.)

 Road Construction and Maintenance